neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 refuses to vote, to truncate WAL in `handle_elected` and to accept WAL.
 In response it sends its current configuration generation to let walproposer know.

-Safekeeper gets `PUT /v1/tenants/{tenant_id}/timelines/{timeline_id}/configuration` accepting `Configuration`.
-Safekeeper switches to the given conf it is higher than its current one and ignores it otherwise.
+Safekeeper gets `PUT /v1/tenants/{tenant_id}/timelines/{timeline_id}/membership` accepting `Configuration`.
+Safekeeper switches to the given conf if it is higher than its current one and ignores it otherwise.
 In any case it replies with
 ```
-struct ConfigurationSwitchResponse {
+struct TimelineMembershipSwitchResponse {
     conf: Configuration,
     term: Term,
     last_log_term: Term,